wlsdzyzl/Dragon/README.md

 ![](./image/kitten.jpg)

 #### Tubular Shape Reconstruction from Skeleton Representation
-To better understand this work, please refer to [A Geometric Algorithm for Tubular Shape Reconstruction from Skeletal Representation](https://arxiv.org/pdf/2402.12797v2).
+To better understand this work, please refer to [A Geometric Algorithm for Tubular Shape Reconstruction from Skeletal Representation](https://arxiv.org/pdf/2402.12797v2) (Accepted by ISBRA 2024).

 ![](./image/tubu_shape_recon.png)